laginha/yard/README.md

 - I like some things of *Piston*
 - I like *Dagny*
-- I wanted something nit to control the logic for acceptable parameters in each http-GET-requests
+- I wanted something neat to control the logic for acceptable parameters in each http-GET-requests

 et voilá